How OCD Software Works: The Science Behind the OCD Tool

 Why These Three Steps Work Together

-Each principle is effective on its own.
-But when combined in a single 30-minute OCD tool session, they create a cascade:
+Each principle can be useful on its own.
+Combined in a single 30-minute OCD tool session, they create a simple sequence:

 - Understanding reduces fear and self-blame